December 13, 2017 |10 min read

 Let’s start with the good news.
 For most cats, a peaceful, quiet house with no other living things roaming about is heaven.
 Cats enjoy calm, stress-free environments.
 So the idea of leaving your cat home alone overnight while you go on a quick weekend getaway may not spark any objections from the peanut gallery (meow).

-Preparing Your Home
+Different Preparations for Your Home

 Start by closing up any doors to rooms you don’t want your cat to go unsupervised.
-Especially if this is your first time leaving your cat home alone and you’re not sure if he’ll have a bit of separation anxiety, put anything you wouldn’t want scratched in a closed room.
+Especially if this is your first time leaving your feline friend home alone and you’re not sure if he’ll have a bit of separation anxiety, put anything you wouldn’t want scratched in a closed room.
 Some cats whip out their claws and go to town to relieve stress, while others cope by taking an extra nap.
 You never know, so play it safe.

-like this one) and toss a few jingle balls around the room so the little guy can get some exercise if the mood strikes him.
+You can also keep your cat happy while you’re away by leaving plenty of toys out.
+Sprinkle some catnip in a cardboard scratcher (like this one) and toss a few jingle balls around the room so the little guy can get some exercise if the mood strikes him.

 The last stop on your way out the door should be the litter box.
 Make sure your cat is left with a clean litter box and plenty of litter.
-If your cat’s box is soiled before you go and if your cat is the picky type, he may decide to stop using the box after a few more deposits.
+If your cat’s box is soiled before you go and if your cat is the picky type, he may decide to stop using the litter box after a few more deposits.
 You probably don’t want to come home to any unwelcomed “presents” on the rug, so take 3 minutes to scoop the poop.

 Best Case Scenario